techdivision/flexcolumnlayouts/README.md

-# FlexColumLayouts for Neos CMS
+# Flex-ColumnLayouts for Neos CMS
 Based on [tailwindcss](https://tailwindcss.com/), offers also css classes for [Bootstrap4](https://getbootstrap.com/docs/4.4/utilities/flex/).
-It extends your standard Neos ColumnLayouts with flex properties so you can adjust every column with [css flex properties](https://css-tricks.com/snippets/css/a-guide-to-flexbox/).
+It extends your standard Neos-ColumnLayouts with flex properties so you can adjust every column with [css flex properties](https://css-tricks.com/snippets/css/a-guide-to-flexbox/).
-It is based  on tailwindcss class names.
-If you want to change the class names, feel free to do so and build a more generic grid system.

 ## How does it work?
 You find a whole lot of settings now in your multi column nodes.